jpike/noah_ark/README.md

 ## Programming

-The game is being programmed using C++ within a Visual Studio 2017 environment.
+The game is being programmed using C++ within a Visual Studio 2019 environment.
 Doxygen is used to document the code.

 The game is designed for command line builds using various .bat files and also opening as a folder in Visual Studio.

-Several dependencies are used:
+Several dependencies are used (see ThirdParty folder):
-* [SFML 2.5.0](http://sfml-dev.org/) - The main library for windowing, graphics, and input. ([zlib/libpng license](http://sfml-dev.org/license.php)).
+* [SFML 2.5.1](http://sfml-dev.org/) - The main library for windowing, graphics, and input. ([zlib/libpng license](http://sfml-dev.org/license.php)).
 * [Catch](https://github.com/philsquared/Catch) - Unit testing ([Boost Software license](https://github.com/philsquared/Catch/blob/master/LICENSE_1_0.txt)).

-The dependencies described above are not included with this project and must be downloaded externally.
-They're expected to be underneath a ThirdParty folder within the root folder of this project.
+The dependencies described above are included in the ThirdParty folder.

 ** Note that a custom build of the SFML libraries is used for linking.
-This is because at the current time, no Visual Studio 2017 pre-built libraries exist.
+This is because at the current time, no Visual Studio 2019 pre-built libraries exist.
 And even if they did, the pre-built libraries tend to not support full static linking of the Visual C++ runtime, so a custom build was needed.

 ## Graphics